The altitude winds blowing in the troposphere represent an energy source that is larger than the world’s current energy needs.

 The manufacturing and installation costs of a Kitenergy generator can be expected to be remarkably lower than those of a wind tower of the same rated power.

 The key idea behind our technology is to efficiently harvest high-altitude wind energy by minimizing generator structure, cost and land occupation according to circular economy principles.
-The structure of a wind tower determines most of its cost and imposes a limit to the elevation that can be reached.
-Kitenergy replaces the steel tower with two high strength synthetic ropes and the thermoset composite blades with locally reinforced fabric kites.
-For example, in a 250 kW wind turbine, the weight of the rotor and the tower is typically about 50 metric tons.
-A Kitenergy generator of the same rated power can be powered by a 250 m² wing pulling two 1000 meter-long ropes, with a total weight of about 15 metric tons.
+The structure of a wind tower determines most of its cost and imposes a limit on the elevation that can be reached.
+A Kitenergy generator is way lighter than a wind turbine of the same size and utilizes much less material.
+Furthermore, most of the value is placed in the ground structure allowing cheaper maintenance costs and installation costs.

 This technology has the potential of generating renewable energy, available in large quantities almost everywhere, with lower production costs than those of fossil energy.